nightsky37/Figure-Skating-Body-Analyzing/README.md

   * We built our GUI by PyQt5.
   * Uploading jump clips to analyze.
   * Saving analyzed clips to related category.
-  * We have audio guide(Mandarin) corresponding to jumps.
+  * We have audio guide(Mandarin) corresponding to each jump.